 - 1 tablespoon olive oil

-- 1/2 can cannellini white beans, drained and rinsed
+- 1/2 can of cannellini white beans, drained and rinsed

 - Paprika and chopped chives, for garnish

-- Cool 5 minutes and scoop out a small circle out of the potato, being careful not to scoop through to the skin.
-(I like to use a melon baller for this step.)
+- Cool for 5 minutes.
+Using a small melon baller, scoop out a small half-sphere out of the potato, being careful not to scoop through to the skin.

 - Blend the scooped potato and the remaining ingredients in a food processor until smooth.